 Twelve months experience as a qualified veterinarian (desirable)

 A minimum of twelve months experience as a qualified veterinary surgeon (including significant farm work) in the UK is desirable.
-Exceptional new graduates will be considered, though grades and references must indicate they you are likely to graduate, and you must have received confirmation of passing your finals in good time prior to start date of the programme (26th June 2017).
-Demonstrate individual attributes.
+However, we will consider exceptional new graduates on the Production Animal Internship, so please do not be put off of applying if you are a new graduate, and you must have received confirmation of passing your finals in good time prior to start date of the programme.

 Ability to study in the UK